List of Windows 7 (and Later) System Files to Customize Using Resource Hacker

 You'll need Resource Hacker to modify these files.

-So here is a list of various system files in Windows 7 which can be easily customized using Resource Hacker:
+So here is a list of various system files in Windows 7 and later Windows versions which can be easily customized using Resource Hacker:

 Yellow Shield icon -> %windir%\System32\imageres.dll